CodeWringer/ambersteel/documents/en/scenarios/adventures/the-night-that-would-not-die/the-night-that-would-not-die.md

 One of the guardsmen is a capable healer and will patch up any wounds of anyone who particiapted in the fight.

 ### The Rat-Catcher
 A slimy-looking fellow.
 The rat-catcher is well known in these parts.
-He's got a dirty and sly smile, a lazy eye and a dirty leather belt diagonally strapped over his shoulder.
+He's got a dirty and sly smile, a lazy eye and a dirty leather belt diagonally strapped over his torso.
 Rats are tied to it by their tails.

 This is the rat-catcher.
 He knows these alleys, most peoples' basements and even parts of the sewers.
 But he won't share his secrets.
 In fact, he barely speaks a straight sentence, instead resorting to oddly hinting at his intentions and licking his lips.
 He is very overtly a weirdo.

 Violence won't make him yield any information, instead making him squeal like a rat and boggling his eyes in panic.
 He's clearly not sane.
 Perhaps it is violence like this, done unto him in the past, that made him so.
 Regardless, the most use the players will get out of him, is if they can tail him, without him noticing.
 He will unknowingly lead them through the alleys, closer to one of the city gates.
 This way, the PCs can avoid some of the worse streets.

 If at any point he notices them, he will squeal and run away in a blind panic.
 Somewhere along the way, he is guaranteed to notice them and flee.
 It would be quite hard for the players to keep chasing him.
 If they do catch him, he won't be of any use, see the point about violence above.

+### Amberantist Task Force
+A small group of Amberantists has gathered and has been clearing streets of zombies, but is now stumped at what to do about a nearby wargheist.

+They would advise the PCs to avoid the beast at all costs and suggest an alternate route.

+If there are any mages among the PCs, they'd do well to stay away from the Amberantists, as their ambersteel would strike mage-sickness into their hearts.
+It should be made clear that the PCs cannot fight these Amberantists.
+There are too many of them and each is a formidable fighter.

 ### The Cat Lady
 A middle-aged lady stands outside her burning home.
 She's crying and worried sick.